 Sure, a high mortality rate can be expected on a series like The Walking Dead.
 But with every long-lasting significant character’s death, the series loses a little bit more of its humanity.
 And fans have taken notice.

 5. The backlash around Carl’s death was swift

 For a long time, Carl Grimes wasn’t even a particularly popular character.
 As he muddled through his awkward preteen years and made some questionable decisions, fans often complained that he was one of the worst characters on the series.

 But as he’s grown up, we learned to love him.
 So when we found out that Carl was The Walking Dead’s latest casualty, plenty of fans were less than thrilled.
 Even Riggs’ father took showrunner Scott Gimple to task for allegedly misleading his son about his future on the series.

 The negative reaction to this shocking development isn’t great news for The Walking Dead or AMC.
 Ratings have been down all year, and the midseason finale’s numbers were decidedly grim.
-If even more fans decide not to return to watch a teenager die a miserable death, it could mean that AMC’s ratings juggernaut has finally hit a snag it can’t recover from.
+The negative reactions to Carl’s death it could mean that AMC’s ratings juggernaut has finally hit a snag it can’t recover from.

 It’s not just the ratings fallout that could spell doom for TWD, though.

 6. This is a huge departure from the comics

 There have been plenty of differences between The Walking Dead comics and AMC’s adaptation over the years.
 But Carl’s death marks perhaps the most significant change yet.

 Carl is still alive and well in Robert Kirkman’s series.
 And many of his most interesting storylines from the comics have yet to play out on screen.
 They could shift his role to other characters.
 But ultimately, Carl’s loss will mean a huge change in how the story feels going forward.